- This drug may be habit-forming with long-term use.

 - Avoid use of heat sources (such as sunlamps, tanning beds, heating pads, electric blankets, heat lamps, saunas, hot tubs, heated waterbeds).
 Avoid long, hot baths or sunbathing.
 Your temperature may rise and cause too much drug to pass into your body.

-- If the patch comes off your skin and sticks to the skin of another person, remove it, wash the area, and get medical help right away.
+- If the sticky side of the patch touches another person’s skin, wash the area with water only, and get medical help right away.

 - Do not give to a child younger than 18 years of age.